-QBIN offers a $500 travel allowance for student and postdoc members to attend national or international conferences to present their research in the field of bio-imaging.
-Travel allowances will be awarded at random, and at most two applications per lab/principal supervisor per year will be granted.
+Student and postdoc members of QBIN are eligible to apply for a conference allowance to attend national or international conferences to present their research in the field of bio-imaging.
+Conference allowances will be awarded at random, and at most two applications per lab/principal supervisor per year will be granted.

-In addition to the standard travel allowance, QBIN offers funding for students and postdocs who wish to travel abroad to complete training relevant to their research (up to $4000).
-Applications will be evaluated based on the quality of the research project and the relevance of the training to be undertaken during the travel.
+In addition to the standard travel allowance, we offer funding for student and postdoc members who wish to travel abroad to complete training relevant to their research.
+Applications will be evaluated based on the quality of the research project and the relevance of the training to be undertaken during the stay abroad.

 The Strategic Initiatives program aims to provide funding for high risk - high gain projects with great potential to obtain future research funding.
 Successful projects will clearly help to further the development of bio-imaging research in Quebec by fostering collaboration between researchers from various disciplines and imaging modalities and by demonstrating high probability of real applications in health research.
 Projects may be fundamental or clinical in nature and must lead to submission of a grant application to official agencies.

 This program is designed to promote interactions between researchers from Quebec networks who conduct research on themes common to both partner networks.
 Funding amounts to $10,000 per network ($20,000 total).
 Proposed projects must focus on these themes.
 This funding is to be used for one or more of the following purposes: